Understanding the Right of Rescission: Key Protections for Homeowners

 Potential Limitations

 Despite its benefits, the right of rescission has limitations.
 It doesn’t apply to all types of mortgages, such as those on newly purchased homes or refinances with the same lender that don’t involve new funds.
 Consumers may face extended rescission periods—up to three years—only if the lender fails to provide required disclosures.
 While this can offer added protection, it complicates the process.
-Furthermore, the three-business-day window may not be sufficient for consumers to fully assess all aspects of their financial decision.
+Furthermore, the three-business-day window may not be sufficient for consumers to fully assess all aspects of their financial decisions.
 Lastly, consumers must notify lenders in writing and return any received funds or property, which can be logistically challenging.

 Common Misconceptions